usnistgov/800-63-3/sp800-63-3/definitions.md

 #### Identity Assurance Level (IAL)
 A category that conveys the degree of confidence that the applicant's claimed identity is their real identity.

+#### Identity Evidence
+Information or documentation that is provided by the Applicant to support the claimed identity.
+Identity evidence may be physical (i.e. a driver license) or digital (i.e. an assertion generated and issued by a CSP based on the applicant successfully authenticating to the CSP).

 #### Identity Proofing
 The process by which a CSP collects, validates, and verifies information about a person.